Published: January 31, 2018 | Comments

-Prepare an "annual report" on your call center.
+Prepare an "annual report" on your contact center.
 Much like a public company's annual report, focus on what you accomplished, improvements made, challenges you face, and plans for upcoming months.
 This can be a great tool for communicating the center's value and accomplishments – and for taking stock of where you are.

 Post the 10 customer expectations prominently.
 Don't make a major management decision without considering the impact on them.
 They include: